Kalaam-Programming-Language/Kalaam/README.md

 ## Where is the compiler code?:

-Visit src/lib/Compiler/main.js to access Kalaam compile engine.
+Visit 'src/lib/Compiler/main.js' in repo structure to access Kalaam compile engine and learn about how Kalaam works.

+## Priority List

+- Better Documentation (Written in Hindi)
+- Building a Core development team
+- Expanding the reach of Kalaam

 ## Documentation